gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Instead of listing all available tasks, [`gradle tasks` can now show only the tasks](userguide/command_line_interface.html#sec:listing_tasks) belonging to a particular group.
 This makes it easier to find tasks in builds with many available tasks.

 This feature was contributed by [Alex Saveau](https://github.com/SUPERCILEX).

+## Improvements for plugin authors

+### Conveniences for properties of type Map

+This release includes a lazy [`MapProperty`](javadoc/org/gradle/api/provider/MapProperty.html) type which allows efficient configuration of maps in the Gradle model.

 ## Promoted features